-Pursuant to the Help America Vote Act of 2002, Public Law 107-252, the state court administrator shall report monthly by electronic means to the secretary of state the name, address, date of birth, date of sentence, effective date of the sentence, and county in which the conviction occurred of each person who has been convicted of a felony.
+Pursuant to the Help America Vote Act of 2002, Public Law 107-252, the state court administrator shall report regularly by electronic means to the secretary of state the name, address, date of birth, and, if available, driver's license or state identification card number, date of sentence, effective date of the sentence, and county in which the conviction occurred of each person who has been convicted of a felony.
 The state court administrator shall also report the name, address, and date of birth of each person previously convicted of a felony whose civil rights have been restored.
 The secretary of state shall determine if any of the persons in the report is registered to vote and shall prepare a list of those registrants for each county auditor.
 The county auditor shall change the status of those registrants in the appropriate manner in the statewide registration system.

-History: 1997 c 147 s 10; 2004 c 293 art 1 s 15
+History: 1997 c 147 s 10; 2004 c 293 art 1 s 15; 2010 c 201 s 10